Rules on fees for the legal professions

 Rights and obligations of the parties

-The law says nothing on this subject.
-Rights and obligations can, however, be derived from the 1992 Code of Conduct for Advocates (for more information, see the Dutch Bar Association’s website) and the Code of Conduct for EU Advocates.
-See, for example, rule 26 of the Code of Conduct for Advocates, which requires lawyers to discuss the financial implications with the client whenever they take on a case and to give details of the manner and frequency of invoicing.
-Article 3.7.1. of the Code of Conduct for EU Advocates also states that lawyers should always seek to achieve the most cost-effective resolution of a client’s dispute and should advise the client at the appropriate stage as to the desirability of seeking a settlement and/or having recourse to alternative dispute resolution procedures.
+Dutch law says nothing on this subject.
+Rights and obligations can, however, be derived from the 2018 Code of Conduct (Gedragsregels 2018).
+For more information, see the website of the Netherlands Bar (Nederlandse Orde van Advocaten), especially the rules governing the relationship between lawyers and their clients.
+See also the Code of Conduct for European Lawyers, which states that lawyers should at all times strive to achieve the most cost-effective resolution of the client’s dispute and advise the client at the appropriate stage as to the desirability of seeking a settlement and/or having recourse to alternative dispute resolution procedures.
 If clients are eligible to receive legal assistance free of charge or at a reduced rate, lawyers must tell them so.

 Costs incurred by the winning party